-Master of Fine Arts Programs
+Master of Fine Arts Program

 Image[Patricia Coates, Propagation Project, 2015]Patricia Coates, Propagation Project, 2015

-MFA Programs at the School of Creative Arts
+MFA at the School of Creative Arts

-The MFA in Film and Media Arts is a two-year course/ thesis-based program.
+The MFA in Film and Media Arts is a two-year course / thesis-based program.
 The curriculum balances a theoretical framework with practice-based courses that enable the independent production of a short film project with the support of an academic advisor.
 Graduate students create films and/or multimedia works over the course of their studies, culminating in a thesis film and written support document.

 Our award-winning School of Creative Arts film production faculty screen films regularly at Academy award-qualifying festivals across the globe.
 University of Windsor Film MFA graduates have gone on to rewarding careers in film production and post-production and have accepted positions as full members of IATSE and the Directors Guild of Canada.